Xorboo/TwitterFollowerPlotter/README.md

 ## Notes
 - You'll have to [create your own bot](https://developer.twitter.com/) and set up the keys in the code
 - Twitter is limiting to ~15 requests per 15 minutes, each processing 200 followers only, so this can take a while for huge accounts.
-Passs `users_limit` parameter to limit processed users count
+Pass `users_limit` parameter to limit processed users count.